 Despite its shattered windows and peeling paint, in that moment Jo saw unwavering potential in this place.

 Chip and Jo agreed that the historic building couldn’t be left to fall apart, so they decided to purchase it.
 They’ve held onto it for years, patient and expectant for its new purpose to become clear.

 And now, we’re excited to give The Old Church a new purpose at the Silos!
 We hope this building serves as an inspiring part of your experience—one that as you pass through allows you to pause, reflect, and behold the beauty of a place with such a rich and meaningful history.

 Like any renovation, this project included plenty of unexpected pivots.
 Here’s a glimpse of the journey we took to bring this old building back to life.

 Once we decided that we wanted The Old Church to make its new home on the Silos grounds, Chip and Jo learned that the existing foundation and rotted framing were not structurally sound enough to make the move.

 So while a brand new frame and foundation were built at the Silos, the historical elements that could be preserved were relocated piece by piece and incorporated back into the design, including the interior flooring, wainscoting, corbels, beams, trimwork, pews, and a good portion of the exterior siding and lattice work.
 Because the old windows were disintegrating, new replicas were made that honored their original beauty.

 Here’s a look inside The Old Church, mid-renovation, on the Silos grounds:

-You’ll see The Old Church standing tall later this fall and we can’t wait for you to step inside and take in all the beauty this place has to offer.
+We can’t wait for you to step inside and take in all the beauty this place has to offer.
 Learn more about each project of the expansion plan here: